Genuinely Robust Inference for Clustered Data: Fragility of the Conventional CR Methods

-which is the special case of the OLS \eqref{eq:ols} with $X_{gi}=1$.
-The true parameter value becomes the mean $\theta = \mathbb{E}[Y_{gi}]$.
-Without loss of generality, normalize the location to $\theta = 0$.
-Furthermore, let us consider the extreme case with perfect intra-cluster dependence, i.e., $Y_{gi}\equiv Y_{g}$ for all $i\in \{1,...,N_{g}\}$ for each $g$.
-Assume $N_g$ is independent from $Y_g$ for simplicity.
-These simplifying assumptions are just for clear exposition but not essential.
+which is a special case of the OLS estimator \eqref{eq:ols} with $X_{gi} = 1$.
+The true parameter is the mean $\theta = \mathbb{E}[Y_{gi}]$, which is normalized to $\theta = 0$ without loss of generality.
+For clarity, suppose the extreme case of perfect intra-cluster dependence, i.e., $Y_{gi} \equiv Y_{g}$ for all $i \in \{1, \ldots, N_g\}$ within each cluster $g$.
+For simplicity, also assume that $N_g$ is independent of $Y_g$.
+These assumptions are made purely for expositional clarity and are not essential for our results.